BackupTheBerlios/pybliki-svn/homepage/index.rst

 ========

 1. RSS
 #.
-Can have directory structure of any deepness (not tested)
+Can have directory structure of any deepness
 #.
 Allows to use images and other files

 Bug fixes